-- (1) All Professional Registrants must electronically submit a continuing education program declaration to EGBC by 11:59 PM (Pacific Time) on June 30, the last day of each Reporting Year, which must confirm - (a) the number of completed Continuing Education Hours the Professional Registrant is reporting for that Reporting Year, - (b) that the Professional Registrant has recorded the details of the Continuing Education Activities associated with the declared Continuing Education Hours pursuant to section 7.6.3(5) of the Bylaws [Mandatory Continuing Education Hours and Activities for Professional Registrants]. - (c) that the Professional Registrant has completed a valid and up-to-date continuing education plan pursuant to section 7.6.4 of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants], and - (d) that the information provided by the Professional Registrant pursuant to this section is true and correct to the best of the Professional Registrant's knowledge. - [(1) amended 2021-12-15 and 2023-02-28] - (2) All Professional Registrants must retain all documentation that supports their continuing education program declaration for a minimum of 10 years after the continuing education program declaration was made. - [(2) amended 2023-02-28]
+- (1) All Professional Registrants must electronically submit a continuing education program declaration to EGBC by 11:59 PM (Pacific Time) on June 30, the last day of each Reporting Year, which must confirm - (a) the number of completed Continuing Education Hours the Professional Registrant is reporting for that Reporting Year, - (b) that the Professional Registrant has recorded the details of the Continuing Education Activities associated with the declared Continuing Education Hours pursuant to section 7.6.3(5) of the Bylaws [Mandatory Continuing Education Hours and Activities for Professional Registrants], - (c) that the Professional Registrant has completed a valid and up-to-date continuing education plan pursuant to section 7.6.4 of the Bylaws [Mandatory Continuing Education Plan for Professional Registrants], and - (d) that the information provided by the Professional Registrant pursuant to this section is true and correct to the best of the Professional Registrant's knowledge.

+(2) All Professional Registrants must retain all documentation that supports their continuing education program declaration for a minimum of 10 years after the continuing education program declaration was made.